 Ayurveda is a type of traditional Indian medicine that is thousands of years old.
 Ayurveda practice aims for a balance of one's body system and incorporates many natural or plant-based remedies.

 Ayurveda has since gained popularity in Western cultures.
-As a result, there has been an uprising of "natural wellness" schools in the United States, such as the Kripalu School in Stockbridge, Massachusetts and the Ayurvedic Institute in Albuquerque, New Mexico, which offer certification for Western students.
+As a result, there has been a rise in "natural wellness" schools in the United States, such as the Kripalu School in Stockbridge, Massachusetts and the Ayurvedic Institute in Albuquerque, New Mexico, which offer certification for Western students.

 Bike couriers, or bike messengers, provide a valuable service in cities where traffic poses a transportation hassle.
 Because bike couriers are not deterred by traffic jams or parking problems, they can often get across a city faster than if they were driving a car.